AirMormon1029/fullstack-postit-app/README.md

 ## Welcome to my project!

-This is a full stack Post-it app using Typescript, Prisma, Next.js, NextAuth, and a PostgreSQL database with railway.
+This is a full stack Post-it app using Typescript, Prisma, Next.js, NextAuth, and a PostgreSQL database hosted with railway.
 I hope you enjoy!